What you need to know about data preparation

 As I’m sure you can imagine from the information outlined above, data preparation is pretty time consuming.
 Research shows that it takes close to 80% of the overall time spent on the entire machine learning process.
 Also, considering the data explosion happening around the world and the rising relevance of big data, data preparation can become resource-intensive.

-To tackle the difficulties that companies and analysts face, RapidMiner created Turbo Prep to ensure that data preparation isn’t just fast and easy, but also fun and affordable.
+It’s important to consider what data preparation tools are out there to help you tackle the all-too-common challenges that arise.
+RapidMiner created Turbo Prep to ensure that data preparation isn’t just fast and easy, but also fun and affordable.